sf-byte/DevDeck-MacroPad/README.md

 # DevDeck-MacroPad
-The DevDeck is a smallish MacroPad designed to make Programming more efficient.
+The DevDeck is a smallish MacroPad designed to make programming more efficient.
 It has 5 switches, two LED status lights, an OLED screen to display some info, and uses circuitpython with some libraries as the firmware.
 ---
 # Features

 * 5 Switches for doing macros,
 * 128x32 Oled display,
 * 2 SK6812 Mini E LED lights,
 * Custom firmware including a host.py for further customization post building.
 ---
 # CAD

 Made in Fusion360 with blood, sweat, tears, and hours of revisions.
 ![Full DevDeck CAD](screenshots/DevDeck_full_CAD.png)
 ---
 # PCB

 Made in Kicad 9.0

 ### Schematic

 I used an SK6812 on the schematic as a stand in for the OLED, as I didn't have a symbol for it.

 ![DevDeck PCB Schematic](screenshots/DevDeck_PCB_schematic.png)

 ### PCB

 ![DevDeck PCB](screenshots/DevDeck_PCB.png)
 ---
 # Firmware

 As this is my first time ever designing/building hardware, and have never made firmware for anything in my life, I used ChatGPT as a help (all the ideas for what does what and how stuff work (so the basic logic) came from me).

 The firmware has by default 4 layers for the macro keys: